101 – Carleton University

 At Carleton University, we reward academic excellence and recognize financial need with generous scholarship and bursary programs.

-If you are entering Carleton with a high school average of 80% or better, you will automatically be considered for one of our entrance scholarships.
-An application will only be required if you wish to be considered for one of our 24 Prestige Entrance Scholarships.
+If you are entering Carleton with a high school average of 80% or higher, you will automatically be considered for 1 of our entrance scholarships.
+An application will only be required if you wish to be considered for one of our 24 prestige entrance scholarships.

-All entrance and Prestige scholarships are renewable with “A‑” standing and may be renewed over the first 4 years of undergraduate study.
+All entrance and prestige scholarships are renewable with an “A‑” standing and may be renewed over the first 4 years of undergraduate study.

 A Carleton University Entrance Bursary, granted on the basis of financial need, will provide you with additional funds to help you meet the direct education costs of your first‑year studies.

 To be considered for an Entrance Bursary, apply online on the Awards Office website.
 For more information about our scholarships and bursary programs, government student loans and our work‑study program, visit the Awards Office website or phone us at 613‑520‑3600.

 3,606 residence spaces are available, 77% of which are reserved for first‑year students.
 The majority of rooms for students in first‑year studies are double, traditional-style, located on all-gender floors.

 There are a limited number of spaces located on single‑gender floors (as demand dictates).

 - an all access meal plan that includes unlimited entry in the Residence Dining Hall and a cash credit that permits meal purchases in other university food outlets.